MyBord/mybord-client/docs/architecture.md

 ```
 src/
   |- thirdParty/
+     |- framerMotion/
      |- lotty/
         |- lotties/
         |- lottiePlayer.tsx
      |- storybook/
 ```

+* **framerMotion/:**
+  * This folder contains code that deals with our framer motion api and related animations.
 * **lotty/:**
   * Folder containing [Lottie](https://airbnb.io/lottie/#/) code.
 Note this folder is named 'lotty' and not 'lottie' so it's folder alias won't create conflicts.